 However, having the gene herself does not preclude her from bringing awareness and support to the families of those affected by MPS.
 Shortly after Vader’s passing in February of 2016 Cody formed the MPS Army Foundation, a nonprofit dedicated to eradicating MPS in animals.

-In the first 6 short months, MPS Army Foundation has gained traction by assisting over 20 families with MPS afflicted animals.
-Additionally, they MPS Army has began working with breeders across the country to test and certify MPS prone animals as being MPS-gene free.
+In the first 6 short months, MPS Army Foundation gained traction by assisting over 20 families with MPS afflicted animals and has now grown to over 30.
+Additionally, the MPS Army has began working with breeders across the country to test and certify MPS prone animals as being MPS-gene free.

 As the years go on, Cody and her army will continue their work until MPS is eradicated in animals.
 If you would like to join the battle please contact us at www.mpsarmy.org to find out how you could get involved.